ongres/stackgres/stackgres-k8s/e2e/README.md

 The cache also ends up holding files belonging to the subordinate ids the containers of the nodes are mapped to, which the user can not remove on its own.
 Use `podman unshare rm -rf <path>` to delete it by hand.

+##### When podman talks to a service

+Everything above describes the machine podman runs the containers on.
+When it reaches a service instead, as it does where the runner gives the job pod a podman sidecar, that machine is not the one running the e2e test and none of those requirements are asked of it: the service is a rootful podman, so it builds the bridge itself and never opens `/dev/net/tun`, and the cgroups that matter are its own.
+The kind environment detects it through `podman info --format '{{ .Host.ServiceIsRemote }}'` and skips those checks.

+What does change is that every path handed to the engine is resolved on the side of the service, so a directory a kind node mounts has to exist at the same path on both sides or podman creates an empty one there and the cache silently stops being one.
+That is the same requirement a runner with a local engine already has, and the same knob answers it: `KIND_CONTAINERD_CACHE_PATH` and `KIND_LOG_HOST_PATH` are derived from `E2E_TEMP_PATH`, which has to name a directory both sides see. `KIND_EXTRA_MOUNTS` needs nothing, since the build directory is already shared that way.
+See [stackgres-k8s/ci/runner](../ci/runner) for what the runner provides.

 ## Write a test

 A test is a sequence of commands that must pass some checks written in a spec script file inside the `spec` folder.